+What makes a great recruitment video?
+Perhaps the best way to find out is to look at some great examples of company recruitment videos.
 So, let’s take a look at some of our favourite recruitment videos.
 We warn you though.
-You may have the sudden urge to throw in an application somewhere after watching them.
+You may have the sudden urge to throw in an application somewhere after watching them!

 We’re kicking this off with one of the most unique approaches to the ’employee interview’ we have ever seen.
-With Dropbox‘s clever use of puppets and other visual gags, we’re still hearing exactly what their employees have to say, but the imagery is more captivating than the usual approach.
+With Dropbox‘s clever use of puppets and other visual gags, we’re still hearing exactly what their employees have to say, but the imagery is more captivating than your typical, generic recruitment video.

 Woah.
 There are some videos that are so good you just have to watch them again, and this is one of them.
 The inspirational rap/poetry matched with a mixture of the company’s employees, past work and carefully selected stock video clips creates a phenomenal ad for any potential ‘black sheep’ looking to join the BBH flock.

 The majority of people hired by McDonalds are teenagers and young adults, and this video appeals to that demographic perfectly.